-How to buy a wedding suit in 2018: the definitive guide
+How to buy a wedding suit in 2019: the ultimate guide

 A lot of couples today are realizing that they don’t want just an ordinary rented suit or tuxedo for their wedding.
 And an increasing number of grooms realize that they don’t want to wear a suit that dozens of other men have worn.
 Instead, there’s a growing industry trend where savvy couples are discovering that their wedding is the perfect opportunity for a groom to invest in a great looking suit, one that can be worn after the big day; be that to the office or for date night.
 So then, how to buy a wedding suit that will not only look great, but be a great value as well?

 We wrote this guide for you, the modern man.
 What we’re going to do is walk you through the process of buying a wedding suit or tuxedo that’s not only most appropriate for your wedding, but an accurate representation of you and your style.
 After all, a wedding suit is just there to make you look even better: you and your bride is where all the attention should be!

 At a glance, here’s how to buy a wedding suit:

 - Decide on how formal your wedding will be.